jacquescorbytuech/Blog/src/_posts/writing/20190826_post_gdpr_marketing.md

+---
-Title: Digital Marketing in the Age of the GDPR
+title: Digital Marketing in the Age of the GDPR
-Slug: digital-marketing-post-gdpr
+permalink: digital-marketing-post-gdpr
-Date: 2019-08-26 19:44
+date: 2019-08-26
-Summary: Houston, we have a problem.
+summary: Houston, we have a problem.
+---

 *What does marketing look like in post GDPR world where everyone is compliant?*